ClearcodeHQ/fizzbuzz-tdd/README.md

 2) On every line if line number not is divisible by three or five then write line number
 3) If number of line is divisible by three then then write 'fizz'
 4) If number of line is divisible by fize then write 'buzz'
+5) if number of line is divisible by three and fize then write 'fizzbuzz'